oskarhs/AutoHist.jl/paper/paper.md

 Table: Implemented bin selection procedures so far.
 For methods with type=both, a regular and an irregular variant of the criterion is supported.

 We note that some automatic histogram selection rules have been implemented in Julia and in other programming languages, typically as part of plotting libraries.
 The `Plots.jl` package and the `hist` function from base R [@Rlanguage2025] includes support for some plug-in rules used to construct regular histograms, including Sturges'-, Scott's- and Freedman & Diaconis' rules.
-Pythons's `matplotlib` [@hunter2007matplotlib] implements regular L2 cross-validation in addition to the three aforementioned rules.
+Python's `matplotlib` [@hunter2007matplotlib] implements regular L2 cross-validation in addition to the three aforementioned rules.
 In Julia, the `StatsPlots.jl` library [@christ2023plots] also includes an implementation of equal-area histograms.
 The `R` package `histogram` [@mildenberger2019histogram] supports a wider range of more sophisticated regular and irregular histogram methods, but their implementation covers fewer criteria than ours.

 # Installation and usage